Australian Judges #

 It came despite Ms Petrie’s mother being nominated as the beneficiary of both funds.

-The legal industry takes care of its own.
+The legal industry knows how to take care of its own.

 Federal Circuit Court Judge Joe Harman silently stepped down from the bench after an internal court inquiry found him to be guilty of sexual harassment.